SharePoint/sp-dev-docs/docs/spfx/office-ui-fabric-integration.md

 The web part developer would not be required to do anything explicitly to get the scoping to work.
 We planned to solve this problem through CSS specificity and descendant selectors.
 The Fabric Core team would ship multiple copies of Fabric Core css (for example, `fabric-6.css`, `fabric-6-scoped.css`, `fabric-6.0.0.css`, `fabric-6.0.0-scoped.css`).

-All the styles in the scoped CSS files would be inside a descendant selector, for example `"ms-Fabric-core--v6 ms-Icon--List"`.
+All the styles in the scoped CSS files would be inside a descendant selector, for example `.ms-Fabric--v6-0-0 .ms-Icon--List`.
 At compile time, the tooling would collect the version of the Office UI Fabric Core that the web part was built with.
 This version could be the one that comes with SharePoint Framework.
 Alternatively, web part developers could specify an explicit dependency on a specific version of Office UI Fabric Core in their **package.json** file.

-The web part div would be assigned this scope, that is `<div data-sp-webpart class="ms-Fabric-core--v6">`.
+The web part div would be assigned this scope, that is `<div data-sp-webpart class="ms-Fabric--v6-0-0">`.
 The Framework would load the specific major version of the Fabric Core-scoped CSS file.
 If the web part was built with version 6.0.0 of the Fabric Core CSS, the Framework would download `fabric-6-scoped.css` when the web part was loaded.

 The rest of the page would contain unscoped Office UI Fabric Core styles.
 This way, as per CSS specificity rules, the scoped CSS would take precedence within the web part div.
 The web part and its contents would align to the specific version of the Office UI Fabric Core that the developer had chosen.